 The Global Steering Groups represent the function and infrastructure groups of KPMG International and are the main driving groups of the organization’s governance.
 They act under delegated authority from the Global Board and oversight by the Global Management Team.
 Under the oversight of the GMT, they promote the execution of the global strategy and compliance with KPMG International decisions and policies by member firms.
 In particular the Global Audit Steering Group, Global Audit Quality Steering Committee and Global Quality & Risk Management Steering Group work closely with regional and member firm leadership to:

 Global Audit Steering Group (GASG)

-The GASG is responsible for driving the firms’ implementation of KPMG’s audit strategy, including standards of audit quality.
+The GASG is responsible for driving the member firms’ implementation of KPMG’s audit strategy, including standards of audit quality.
 The GASG works closely with the GQRMSG in relation to quality and risk matters related to audit.

-Global Audit Quality Council
+Global Audit Quality Steering Committee (GAQSC)

-The Global Audit Quality Council is responsible for:
+The GAQSC is responsible for:

 Global Quality & Risk Management Steering Group (GQRMSG)

-The GQRMSG is chaired by the Global Head of Quality, Risk and Regulatory and includes the Global Head of Audit Quality; the Chief Operating Officer for Global Quality & Risk Management; the Global Head of Audit; the Global Quality & Risk Management Partners for Audit, Tax and Advisory; the Global Head of Independence; the General Counsel; and the Risk Management Partners for each of the three regions and for certain Global Board member firms.
+The GQRMSG is chaired by the Global Head of Quality, Risk and Regulatory and includes the Global Head of Audit Quality; the Chief Operating Officer for Global Quality & Risk Management (GQ&RM); the Global Heads of Audit, Tax and Advisory; the GQ&RM Partners for Audit, Tax, and Advisory; the Global Head of Independence; the Global Head of People; the General Counsel; and the Risk Management Partners for each of the three regions and for certain Global Board member firms.